appcooking/appcooking/README.md

 ### AppCook

-AppCook provides services to build
+AppCook provides services to design, develop, and deploy.